jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 *This is an anxious period.*

-I don’t know if many other drinkers go through this phase, but there was a clearly defined period of time where I knew that I was a danger to myself and others while under the influence of alcohol.
+I don’t know if many other drinkers go through this phase, but there was a clearly defined period of time when I knew that I was a danger to myself and others while under the influence of alcohol.
 This didn’t motivate me to quit, but I was afraid of how bad things could get if I drank too much.

 The irony of this approach is that I often tried to drink away this fear to socialize more easily, and I arrogantly (and wrongly) believed that I was in control.